iyzico/recruitment/README.md

 For all other open positions at iyzico, you can visit our [career page](https://www.iyzico.com/en/job-opportunity/).

 Please do not hesitate to contact with us for any questions by creating an issue to this repository.

+## Frequently Asked Questions

+**Q1.
+How many times should I need to come to iyzico office for the interviews ?**

+Most probably, we will meet twice.
+First gathering is for the technical interview, second gathering is for code review and third interview for cultural interview + additional interviews if required.
+In most cases, we merge 2nd and 3rd interviews to the same day to make fast decisions and finalize the process in the second gathering.

+**Q2.
+How much should I need to wait for being informed about the decision ?**

+Statistically we usually inform you in 2-3 days.
+However in special situations, we may need to wait 2-3 weeks for finalizing our decisions.

+**Q3.
+What is asked in the technical interview ?**

+We ask questions to identify the level of your knowledge and experience about technologies, architecture and design patterns, object oriented paradigm, and about the problems we face in our teams.

+**Q4.
+What is code review session ?**

+We do excessively code reviews at iyzico.
+We do the same with you.
+When you come to the office, we will ask you to explain how you make your design decisions.
+We will look at your code at line by line and discuss the solutions you applied.

+**Q5.
+Will I code at the interview ?**

+Most probably, yes.
+We may ask you to extend your code with new features or refactor the existing parts.
+From time to time, we ask the candidates to implement a brand new solution in a new context.

+**Q6.
+Do I have to fill the survey to apply open positions ?**

+We expect every candidate to fill the survey at the very beginning.
+We check your answers, your CV and make a decision for your application.